USB communications

-This article provides information about the communications aspects of Universal Serial Bus, USB: Signaling, Protocols, Transactions.
+This article provides information about the communications aspects of Universal Serial Bus (USB): Signaling, Protocols, Transactions.
+USB is an industry-standard used to specify cables, connectors, and protocols that are used for communication between electronic devices.
+USB ports and cables are used to connect hardware such as printers, scanners, keyboards, mice, flash drives, external hard drives, joysticks, cameras, monitors, and more to computers of all kinds.
+USB also supports signaling rates from 1.5 Mbit/s (Low speed) to 80 Gbit/s (USB4 2.0) depending on the version of the standard.
+The article explains how USB devices transmit and receive data using electrical signals over the physical layer, how they identify themselves and negotiate parameters such as speed and power with the host or other devices using standard protocols such as USB Device Framework and USB Power Delivery, and how they exchange data using packets of different types and formats such as token, data, handshake, and special packets.

 Signaling (USB PHY)

 Signaling rate (transmission rate)

-The theoretical maximum data rate in USB 2.0 is 480 Mbit/s (60 MB/s) per controller and is shared amongst all attached devices.
+The maximum signaling rate in USB 2.0 is 480 Mbit/s (60 MB/s) per controller and is shared amongst all attached devices.
 Some personal computer chipset manufacturers overcome this bottleneck by providing multiple USB 2.0 controllers within the southbridge.

-In practice and including USB protocol overhead, rates of 320 Mbit/s (38 MB/s) are sustainable over a high-speed bulk endpoint.
+In practice and including USB protocol overhead, data rates of 320 Mbit/s (38 MB/s) are sustainable over a high-speed bulk endpoint.
 Throughput can be affected by additional bottlenecks, such as a hard disk drive as seen a in routine testing performed by CNet, where write operations to typical high-speed hard drives sustain rates of 25–30 MB/s, and read operations at 30–42 MB/s; this is 70% of the total available bus bandwidth.
 For USB 3.0, typical write speed is 70–90 MB/s, while read speed is 90–110 MB/s.
 Mask tests, also known as eye diagram tests, are used to determine the quality of a signal in the time domain.
 They are defined in the referenced document as part of the electrical test description for the high speed (HS) mode at 480 Mbit/s.

 According to a USB-IF chairman, "at least 10 to 15 percent of the stated peak 60 MB/s (480 Mbit/s) of Hi-speed USB goes to overhead—the communication protocol between the card and the peripheral.
 Overhead is a component of all connectivity standards".
 Tables illustrating the transfer limits are shown in Chapter 5 of the USB spec.

 For isochronous devices like audio streams, the bandwidth is constant and reserved exclusively for a given device.
 The bus bandwidth therefore only has an effect on the number of channels that can be sent at a time, not the speed or latency of the transmission.